 Advantages of Coreless Induction Furnace:

-· Induction furnace does not need electrodes like electric arc furnace.
+· Induction furnace does not need electrodes like an electric arc furnace.

 · Better control of temperature

-· Better control of composition of the melt
+· Better control of the composition of the melt

 Disadvantages of Coreless Induction Furnace: